SaimShaikh/Cloud_Computing/AWS/AWS_DataSync/Datasync_lab.md

 ## 🧠 What Just Happened (Plain-English Recap)

+1. You built a VPC with a public subnet, wired an Internet Gateway into its route table, and launched two EC2 instances into it — one acting as an on-prem NFS server, one as the DataSync agent.
-1. DataSync's agent connected to your NFS export and enumerated files with their metadata (size, mtime).
+2. DataSync's agent connected to your NFS export and enumerated files with their metadata (size, mtime).
-2. On the first run, it compared that metadata against an empty S3 destination → everything was "new" → full transfer.
+3. On the first run, it compared that metadata against an empty S3 destination → everything was "new" → full transfer.
-3. Data was streamed agent → AWS over HTTPS, landed in S3, and checksummed against the source to confirm integrity.
+4. Data was streamed agent → AWS over HTTPS, landed in S3, and checksummed against the source to confirm integrity.
-4. On the second run, it re-scanned the source, compared metadata against what's now in S3, and found only `file2.txt` didn't have a matching destination object → transferred just that one file.
+5. On the second run, it re-scanned the source, compared metadata against what's now in S3, and found only `file2.txt` didn't have a matching destination object → transferred just that one file.
-5. This metadata-diff-then-checksum-verify pattern is what makes DataSync suitable for **ongoing, scheduled, production-grade sync** rather than a one-time copy tool.
+6. This metadata-diff-then-checksum-verify pattern is what makes DataSync suitable for **ongoing, scheduled, production-grade sync** rather than a one-time copy tool.

 ---